henrysky/astroNN/docs/source/index.rst

 .. _Python PyPI: https://pypi.org/project/astroNN/

-For latest version, you can clone the latest commit of astroNN from github
+For the latest version, you can clone the latest commit of astroNN from github

 .. code-block:: bash